Below you'll find the design work I completed for my junior year graphic design class

 Really attached to my rat and diamond design and wanting to stay consistent between the two designs, I tried to make a website layout for my own personal art gallery/blog.
 I kept the cool blue colors as I feel they work with my vibe and won't detract from anything project I put up by being too loud or clashing.
 It's a simple design with the idea being that you could just click any of the categories at the top...

 And follow it to the gallery of your choice.
 This one shows you the top of the Illustration Gallery, with one of my own pieces shown on display.
 The Rat design having also become a watermark of sorts for my piece.
 My contact info stay s the same no matter what page your on, and it's design to give the idea that you could simply scroll down and pick a new photo to get a better look at.

 Last but not least, our phone app design project.
 I know a few programmers so I tried to come up with something that visually looked cool but that I knew could feasibly be done.
-The home page on the left displays the little app character of a hungry mimic and allows the user to chose a level range for the kinds of items or traps that their players will encounter if they're using it to plan a game in advance, or if they like to fly by the seat of there pants, what shows up randomly in the middle of a session.
-The middle portion shows all of the possible icons within the app, the top being the app store icon, and the ones below being the different things that would appear on the next screen.
-They break things up into categories so just a glance you can see if there's too much of one thing or another in this chest.
+The home page on the left displays the little app character of a hungry mimic and allows the user to chose a level range for the kinds of items or traps that their players will encounter if they're using it to plan a game in advance, or if they like to fly by the seat of their pants, what will show up randomly in the middle of a session.
+The middle portion shows all of the possible icons within the app.
+They break things up into categories so with just a glance you can see if there's too much of one thing or another in this chest.
 Actual details for the items would be listed below, pulled from a random table and then you can simply hit new to get a brand new list of options.
 A simple, clean design that has flat elements but still some depth to it.